nchabashvili/calculator/README.md

 # Calculator

-Just a simple calculator I made for fun.
+Just a simple calculator I made for fun in React.

 ### `npm start`